draintips/guide/README.md

 - Now you have your first sandbox and a backup of that sandbox working, both on your machine and on GitHub ... you go ahead and ***complexicate*** at will.

-- Fork this repository or better yet, fork some other mdBook from the [list of awesome mdbooks](https://github.com/softprops/awesome-mdbook) and experiment with different versions of those mdBooks by copying files from `src` directory and swapping, editing, refactoring ... in other words, *the best to* ***really*** **READ** *a book, to* ***really understand its content,*** *is to rewrite it in a manner that is more readable TO YOU and/or contains more annotations and links to supporting content you found useful.*
+- Fork this repository or better yet, fork some other mdBook from the following, which is a forked [list of awesome mdbooks](https://github.com/softprops/awesome-mdbook) and experiment with different versions of those mdBooks by copying files from `src` directory and swapping, editing, refactoring ... in other words, *the best to* ***really*** **READ** *a book, to* ***really understand its content,*** *is to rewrite it in a manner that is more readable TO YOU and/or contains more annotations and links to supporting content you found useful.*

-## 📚 Bookshelf
+## Build/Annotate/Improve Upon Your Own mdBook Bookshelf

+In order to ***really*** **READ** Reference text that you will rely upon, fork them and then improve them for your own purposes, it's not really so much about removing errors or out-of-date material, ie these References tend to be pretty tight.
+It's also not really about your own personal clarifications/simplifications, although it's fine if your want to do that for YOUR copy.
+It's probably more about adding annotations and notes to related content that you found while diving in to the Reference ... but mostly, your efforts to revise/refactor a Reference text are about ***really*** diving in for your own purposes and **READING** that Reference text in a more thorough manner.

 | Name | Description | Contribute |
 |:----|:-----------|:-------:|